NordicSemiconductor/zcbor/README.md

 Base types can also be restricted in other ways:

  - `.size`: Works for integers and strings.
 E.g. `Foo = uint .size 4` where Foo is a uint exactly 4 bytes long.
- - `.cbor`/`.cborseq`: E.g. `Foo = bstr .cbor Bar` where Foo is a bstr whose contents must be CBOR data decodeable as the Bar type.
+ - `.cbor`/`.cborseq`: E.g. `Foo = bstr .cbor Bar` where Foo is a bstr whose contents must be CBOR data decodable as the Bar type.

 An element can be repeated: